Criteria

 >6 points = very high risk.

-A web-based IPSS-R calculator tool is available.
-MDS Foundation: Revised International Prognostic Scoring System (IPSS-R) for myelodysplastic syndromes risk assessment calculator Opens in new window
+A web-based IPSS-R calculator is available. [ Revised International Prognostic Scoring System (IPSS-R) for myelodysplastic syndrome Opens in new window ]

 International Prognostic Scoring System (IPSS) risk assessment[64]